Green School Admissions Policy

-- Director of teaching and learning and/or head of school meets with parent(s) to convey final grade placement decision.
+- Head of Learning Neighborhood meets with parent(s) to convey final grade placement decision.
 If the grade placement decision is a trial, commitment to the length of trial period and explanation as to evaluation procedure at the end of the trial period is explained to parent(s).

 To help the school to manage our enrolments efficiently, it is absolutely necessary that parents provide the Admissions team at least one semester’s written notice of withdrawal.
 Should one full semester’s notice to withdraw not be received by the Admissions team, the deposit refund may not be granted.